“There is nothing more powerful

 to open the door of my world and let the people in.

-Born in Campobasso in 1968 and based in Rome since 1976, I started my artistic path very young, but it was only in 2001, while living in Berkeley (CA), that I found my own voice as an artist and began my sculpture-painting career.
-Former copywriter and creative director in advertising, I worked mainly on 3d art since then, keeping my job as a freelancer for some more years and eventually, finally, devoting all my time to art.
+Born in Campobasso in 1968 and based in Rome since 1976, I started my artistic path very young, but it was only in 2001, while living in Berkeley (CA), that I found my own voice as an artist and began my career.
+Former copywriter and creative director in advertising, I worked mainly on 3d art (many more ds actually) since then, keeping my job as a freelancer for some more years and eventually, finally, devoting all my time to art.
 I currently live and work in Ostia (the seaside of Rome) Italy.

 I explore the world of non-conscious images, mainly related to man-woman relationships and to the invisible dynamics that flow into human interactions.
 In my path, I have also worked with incredibly talented and worldwide-famous jazz musicians, exploring the deep connection between music and images (Enrico Pieranunzi, Stefania Tallini, Gabriele Mirabassi, Stefano Calderano).